How to manage stress

 - Say no: don't take on too much and if you can't think of a good reason for why you're doing something, stop doing it

-- Laugh: a sense of humour and good attitude has been shown to reduce the effects of stress, benefits physical health and relationships
+- Laugh: a sense of humour and good attitude has been shown to reduce the effects of stress and benefit physical health and relationships

 - Organise and prioritise: do the worst and hardest tasks first.
 Keep a to-do list and calendar with you at all times